-There are many ways to get free items for your babies.
+There are many ways to get free infant supplies for your babies.
 You can find help from:

 - Community and